A Murder Is Announced: Publication history

 The novel was serialised in eleven parts in the Daily Express from Tuesday 28 February to Saturday 11 March 1950.
 Five instalments carried an illustration by long-term Express artist Andrew Robb.
 This version did not contain any chapter divisions and contained only about half of the text that appeared in the book publication, totally omitting chapters five, six, seven, fourteen and the epilogue.
 It had been planned for this serialisation to take place closer to the eventual book publication in June 1950 but it was pulled forward by Christie's literary agent Edmund Cork in an effort to boost interest at the ailing box office for the play Murder at the Vicarage.

 In the US, the first serial publication was in the Chicago Tribune in forty-nine parts from Monday 17 April to Monday 12 June 1950.

 The book was heavily promoted upon publication in 1950 as being Christie's fiftieth book, a jubilee publication, although this figure was only arrived at by counting in both UK and US short story collections.

-Film, TV, radio and theatrical adaptations

-US television adaptation
+Adaptations

+Television

 The NBC anthology series Goodyear Playhouse broadcast an adaptation by William Templeton on 30 December 1956, with Gracie Fields as Miss Marple, Roger Moore as Patrick Simmons and Jessica Tandy as Letitia Blacklock.

+A 1984 adaptation by Alan Plater starred Joan Hickson as Miss Marple and Ursula Howells as Miss Blacklock.
+It was directed by David Giles for the BBC series Miss Marple.

+A 2005 adaptation for the ITV series Agatha Christie's Marple featured Geraldine McEwan as Miss Marple, Zoë Wanamaker as Letitia Blacklock, Keeley Hawes as Phillipa Haymes, Elaine Paige as Dora Bunner, Frances Barber as Hinchcliffe, Cherie Lunghi as Sadie Swettenham, Sienna Guillory as Julia Simmons, Catherine Tate as Mitzi and Alexander Armstrong as Inspector Craddock.

+Non-English adaptations have included a 2015 episode of the French television series Les Petits Meurtres d'Agatha Christie, the 2018 Korean television series, Ms. Ma, Nemesis, and a 2019 Japanese version Drama Special: Agatha Christie's A Murder Is Announced (ドラマスペシャル アガサ・クリスティ 予告殺人).